-- Invested in capital assets consists of net capital assets. - Restricted is constrained to a particular purpose.
+- Net investment in capital assets consists of net capital assets reduced by related outstanding debt. - Restricted is constrained to a particular purpose.
 Restrictions are imposed by external organizations such as City ordinances or grantors. - Unrestricted is available for general use by HFSC.